vgrashal16/News_App/README.md

 Testing:

 This project includes unit tests for components using Jest and react-testing-library.
 You can run the tests using the command npm test.
-Credits:

 This project was created as a part of learning React and React Router.
 It utilizes the Hacker News API for fetching post data.